 V.1 Accountability mechanisms

 Accountability.
 To ensure accountability and transparency, the Ministry of Health will collect and publish information on the designated e-platform regarding the undertaken activities, in a form of regular reporting of the NHS implementation.
 The e-platform will also provide for the accountability and transparency of the Strategy implementation process.
+The progress towards achieving the objectives of the Strategy will be collected and available to the general public, partners and personnel through regular reports published annually,

 Reporting.
 In line with the requirements of the NSDI, the Ministry of Health will report on the implementation of the NHS performance on an annual basis, contributing to the annual NSDI progress report, the main audience of which would be the general public.
 The annual reporting mechanisms will be strengthened so to ensure managerial and political accountability associated with the NHS and NSDI.
 Additional reporting will be produced, in line with the requirements of the EU accession or development and integration processes in the country.